 Also, if a creditor calls you late at night, the call might be considered an "unfair or deceptive act or practice" under the Fair Trade Commission Act (FTCA).

-If you're receiving harassing calls from a debt collector, creditor, or debt buyer, consider talking to a debt relief attorney to find out what you should do in your particular circumstances.
+If you're receiving harassing calls from a debt collector, creditor, or debt buyer, consider talking to a debt relief attorney to determine what you should do in your particular circumstances.

 And if you have a lot of debts, you might want to consider filing for bankruptcy.
 In that situation, you'll want to talk to a bankruptcy lawyer.